AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/implementation-edge.md

    * Add either of the following services to the datastream, depending on whether you are using Adobe Analytics or Customer Journey Analytics:

      * [!UICONTROL **Adobe Analytics**] (if using Adobe Analytics)

+       If you are using Adobe Analytics, make sure you define a report suite, as described in the section [Define a report suite](#define-a-report-suite) in this article.

      * [!UICONTROL **Adobe Experience Platform**] (if using Customer Journey Analytics)